ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 There are three separate gossip streams:

-- SCT Feedback -- transporting SCTs and certificate chains from HTTPS clients to CT auditors/monitors via HTTPS servers.
+- SCT Feedback -- transporting SCTs and certificate chains from HTTPS clients to CT auditors via HTTPS servers.

-- STH Pollination -- HTTPS clients and CT auditors/monitors using HTTPS servers as STH pools for exchanging STHs.
+- STH Pollination -- HTTPS clients and CT auditors using HTTPS servers as STH pools for exchanging STHs.

-- Trusted Auditor Stream -- HTTPS clients communicating directly with trusted CT auditors/monitors sharing SCTs, certificate chains and STHs.
+- Trusted Auditor Stream -- HTTPS clients communicating directly with trusted CT auditors sharing SCTs, certificate chains and STHs.

-It is worthwhile to note that when an HTTPS Client, auditor, or monitor interacts with a log, they may equivalently interact with a log mirror or cache that replicates the log.
+It is worthwhile to note that when an HTTPS Client or CT auditor interact with a log, they may equivalently interact with a log mirror or cache that replicates the log.

 # Data flow